alibinejazz/taskamanager/README.md

 to run Locally

-clone the git repo
+- clone the git repo
-and then on terminal write npm i then npm start and you're good to go.
+- on terminal write "npm i"
+- then "npm start" and you're good to go.

 or you can have a live version here for the app